 PHIL: Yeah, that’s right.
-That’s good.

-PHIL: Yeah, go ahead.
+PHIL: Go ahead.

-JOHN: Hebrews 13:17, “Follow the faith of those who are over you in the Lord, those who care for your souls because they have to give an account.”
-You tell me how a flat-screen pastor lives an example to back up his message and how he cares for the souls that are sitting out there staring at the screen?
+JOHN: Hebrews 13:17, Follow the faith of those who are over you in the Lord, those who care for your souls because they have to give an account.
+You tell me how a flat-screen pastor lives an example to back up his message and how he cares for the souls that are sitting out there, staring at the screen.
 That is a million miles from a model of a pastor.

-JOHN: You’re not looking for information on this, you already know the answers.
-You just want to…
+JOHN: You’re not looking for information on this, you already know the answers (overlapping).

-JOHN: I know.
-You’re just putting me on the spot.
+JOHN: I know, you’re just putting me on the spot.
 Okay.

-PHIL: Sometimes I’ll…I’ll…this is why I put the, you know, pyromaniac stuff in your books, people want to know what you think.
-And I’ll say something and they go.
-“Whoa, does John MacArthur agree with that?”
+PHIL: Sometimes I’ll - I’ll - this is why I put the, you know, Pyromaniac stuff in your books.
+People want to know what you think and I’ll say something and they go, “Well, does John MacArthur agree with that?”